aphp/edspdf/docs/index.md

 ## Citation

-If you use EDS-NLP, please cite us as below.
+If you use EDS-PDF, please cite us as below.

 ```bibtex
 @software{edspdf,